Feluk6174/doxa_server/README.md

 ## Instalation guide
 The following installation is for Linux, concretly, ubuntu and arch based distros.
 The same or similar steps sould work with other OSs, but they might have to be adapted.

+For the installation, the `git` pakage will be needed.

-This project has beentested using python 3.10.7.
+This project has been tested using python 3.10.7 and python 3.10.4.

 First run the following commands:
 ```